SKindij/JavaScript-Reference-Guide/Syntax/README.md

 > * &ensp; ``Math.min(num1, num2, ...);`` - _returns the smallest number in the set_

+### booleans
+&ensp;They are a data type in JavaScript that represent two values: `true` and `false`.
+They are used to represent **binary logic**, where something can be either true or false.
+Booleans are often used in conditional statements and comparisons to determine the flow of a program.

+&ensp;All values are **truthy** except for a few specific cases that are considered **falsy** `0`, `NaN`, `null`, `undefined`, `false`, and empty strings `('')`.

 ### Null and Undefined:
-In JavaScript, null and undefined are special values that represent the absence of a value.
-When you assign null to a variable, you are explicitly setting it to have no value.
-When a variable is declared but not assigned any value, it is automatically assigned the value undefined.
+&ensp;In JS, null and undefined are special values that represent the absence of a value.
+When you assign `null` to a variable, you are explicitly setting it to have no value.
+When a variable is declared but not assigned any value, it is automatically assigned the value `undefined`.

+&ensp;It's important to note that null and undefined are distinct values in JS, and they are not interchangeable. `null` is a deliberate assignment to indicate the absence of a value, whereas `undefined` typically indicates that a value is missing or has not been assigned.\
+> `null` is of type **object**, whereas `undefined` is of type **undefined**

+### symbols
-&ensp;``Symbol`` is a unique identifier that is used as the name of properties in objects;
+&ensp;It is a unique identifier that is used as the name of properties in objects;
 > * &ensp; ``Symbol.iterator`` - allows in constructions using ``for..of`` and spread syntax ``...``;
 > * &ensp; ``Symbol.for(key)`` — returns the symbol stored by the key;